-Key Information you must know about Pensions Auto-enrolment
+Key Information you must know about Pensions Auto-Enrolment.
+Workplace pensions

-Auto-enrolment (AE) for workplace pensions, in a process that started in 2012, now applies to nearly every employer who had workers on their payroll before 1 October 2017.
+Auto-enrolment (AE) for workplace pensions, in a process that started in 2012.
+This now applies to nearly every employer who had workers on their payroll before 1 October 2017.

 Now, since 1 October 2017, once you employ a worker, you automatically assume AE duties.
 Your employees must be auto-enrolled in the workplace pension if they meet the following conditions.

 - If they are aged between 22 and state pension age, and

 - If they earn more than £10,000 per year; £833 per monthly; or £192 per week.
 The only grounds for exemption from the workplace pension is if the employee tells you they’d like to opt-out.
 So, if all your employees do not meet these criteria, you are safe right?
 Wrong.
 Because, according to pension regulations, even if all your employees don’t meet these criteria you may still have Auto-Enrolment responsibilities.
 This is where you need to pay close attention: You will be required to set up workplace pensions for workers who may not be eligible for auto-enrolment but have the right to join or opt-in a workplace pension and wish to do so.
 So how should you go about this as a new employer?

 The following are other conditions that exclude you from auto-enrolment.

 - If you are the only director in your company without any workers.